tyge68/experience-manager-htl.en/help/using/getting-started.md

 **No, but as shown in the [Loading Client Libraries](getting-started.md#loading-client-libraries) section, the [template & call](block-statements.md#templatecall) statements offer a similar pattern.

 **Can the HTL features be extended on an AEM project?**
+**No, but as shown in the [Loading Client Libraries](getting-started.md#loading-client-libraries) section, the [template & call](block-statements.md#templatecall) statements offer a similar pattern.
 No, they cannot.
-HTL has powerful extension mechanisms for reuse of logic (the [Use-API](#use-api-for-accessing-logic)) and of markup (the [template & call](block-statements.md#templatecall) statements), which can be used to modularize the code of projects.
+HTL has powerful extension mechanisms for reuse of logic (the [Use-API](#use-api-for-accessing-logic)) and of markup (the [template & call](block-statements.md#template-call) statements), which can be used to modularize the code of projects.

 **What are the main benefits of HTL over JSP?
 **Security and project efficiency are the main benefits, which are detailed on the [Overview](overview.md).